Ragavikrishnan/DS_Module13/Ex2-Conversion-of-the-infix-expression-into-postfix-expression.md

 ![image](https://github.com/user-attachments/assets/5aa5f7bf-af91-40c3-95f7-1b4276fcf48b)

 ## Result:
-Thus, the program to convert the infix expression into postfix form using stack by following the operator precedence and associative rule is implemented successfully.

-## Result:
 Thus, the C program to convert the infix expression into postfix form using stack by following the operator precedence and associative rule is implemented successfully.